frlan/partuniverse/README.md

 on your master branch.
 Having feature-branches allows easier merges/discussion/*.
 When finishing your featre, please send a pull request or a patchset via mail.

+### Example data

+We are trying to keep a valid set of example data with the repository.

+#### Usage & Installation

+You can add example data to your clean installation by something like:

+        $ python manage.py migrate # to create a new datase
+        $ python manage.py loaddata ../utils/example_data/example_data.json

+The example data providing a admin-user with username `admin` and password `init123!`.

+#### Updating

+After you made a bigger change you might want to provide an updated set of example data

+        $ python manage.py dumpdata > ../utils/example_data/example_data.json

 ### Code style

 Please use [pep8](https://www.python.org/dev/peps/pep-0008/) for coding.